 Please keep in mind that any stage can have several iterations.
-Such an iterative approach is often used for the creation of complex products, for example, the design of software-hardware platforms on basis of which product line-ups are built.
+Such iterative approach contract developers often use to create complex products, for example, the design of software-hardware platforms based on which product line-ups form up.

 1. Product concept

 Next, Promwad technical experts and industry specialists create a detailed specification of the new product and its concept design.
-The specification includes a full list of all requirements to the product while the concept design contains a full description of its functional features and benefits.
+The specification includes a full list of all product requirements, while the concept design contains a complete description of its functional features and benefits.

-At the same time, business analysts make up a business plan on the basis of the selected business model and expert reviews.
+At the same time, business analysts make up a business plan based on the selected business model and expert reviews.
 This stage can also include a variety of product research done, such as marketing or investment research.

 The result of this stage is a complete package of documentation that describes the product concept.

-The second stage implies the creation of a preliminary (draft) project, development of the requirements/specifications, and analysis of a variety of possible uses of a potential product.
+The second stage implies creating a preliminary (draft) project, developing the requirements/specifications, and analysis of a variety of possible uses of a potential product.

-As the result of this stage, we can understand whether we chose the right platform and best engineering solutions.
-Also, in many cases, we develop a limited functionality, ‘desk-type’ prototype of the device.
+As a result of this stage, we can understand whether we chose the right platform and best engineering solutions.
+In many cases, we also develop a limited functionality, 'desk-type' prototype of the device.

 3. Electronics product development

-During this stage, we specify a list of required components and then design a PCB (print circuit board).
-We also make a Bill of Materials (a list of all components) and acquire accurate prices from the suppliers.
+We specify a list of required components during this stage and then design a PCB (print circuit board).
+We also make a Bill of Materials (a list of all parts) and acquire accurate suppliers' prices.

-Then, our engineers design HMI (human-machine interface) and determine control and information display units.
-At the same time, engineers design the interface, create concepts of controls, and build the functions tree.
+Then, our engineers do design HMI (human-machine interface) and determine control and information display units.
+Simultaneously, engineers design the interface, create concepts of controls, and build the functions tree.

-Simultaneously with the schematic development, a device case design is developed.
-We create a solid model and mechanical design of the case on the basis of a previously developed sketch and the HMI, and then carry out PCB layout in the required form-factor.
+Simultaneously with the schematic development, we develop the enclosure design.
+We create a solid model and mechanical design of the case based on a previously developed sketch and the HMI and then carry out PCB layout in the required form-factor.

-After defining the software architecture at the previous stage, we implement it and then adapt and elaborate the software.
+After defining the software architecture at the previous stage, we implement it and then adapt and elaborate it.
 Our specialists develop and perform all types of testing needed for verifying the software operation and its correctness.
-They also develop program tests allowing checking both hardware and software operations.
+They also establish program tests allowing checking both hardware and software operations.

-The result of the electronic product development stage is a full package of the device’s design documentation and final preparation for the manufacturing a pilot batch.
+The electronic product development stage is a full package of the device's design documentation and final preparation for the manufacturing of a pilot batch.

 4. Pilot batch

-The aim of the fourth stage is the manufacturing of a pilot batch that is used to verify the operability of the device.
 At this stage, any errors that could be made during the design stage are eliminated.
-Our customers also use samples of the pilot batch for further promotion of their products to potential buyers or investors, as well as for certification tests of the device.
+Our customers also use samples of the pilot batch for further promotion of their products to potential buyers or investors and for certification tests of the device.

-As the result, by the end of this stage a functional pilot batch ready for integration testing is created.
+As a result, a functional pilot batch ready for integration testing is created by the end of this stage.
 When testing is completed, design documentation can be amended when needed.

 5. Certification tests

 As we can tell from our experience, if you choose not to perform any preliminary certification tests, the risk of material losses in the future is considerably higher.
-During this stage, the device class, as well as the need for running preliminary certification trials, is defined, and the schedule of such testing is developed.
-When the test results are ready, our specialists document the results of performed measurements and amend the design documentation as needed.
+During this stage, the device class and the need for running initial certification trials are defined, and the schedule of such testing is developed.
+When the test results are ready, our specialists document the effects of performed measurements and amend the design documentation as needed.

-By the end of the fifth stage of our electronic product design services, the achieved result is the decision of a corresponding organization whether preliminary certification tests for the device are going to be run, and their results.
+By the end of the fifth stage of our electronic product design services, the achieved result is an affiliated organization's decision, whether preliminary certification tests for the device are going to be run and their results.

-6. Preparation for production and launch of pilot batch
+6. Preparation for production and launch of a pilot batch

 7. Full-scale production